EnviroCentre/monitoring-module/docs/source/timeseries_plots.rst

  - The vertical axis can be set to a logarithmic scale by setting the parameter's ``scale`` configuration to `log`.
 If the parameter values are zero or less, the axis is always linear and a warning message is displayed.
- - The ``width`` and ``height`` settings define the dimensions of the plot window in pixels.
-The actual exported image is slightly smaller than this.
- - A set of colours for individual curves on the graph (one for each location) is set by the ``line``, ``colours`` settings which is a list of RGB colour values.
-If there are more locations than in the colours list, the colours at the beginning of the list are used twice.

 Creating the plots
 ------------------